dsl2l2017/dsl2l2017.github.io/index.md

 In this session, students will present their [first assignment](/assignments.html).
 In this assignment, the students should make a 15-min presentation (10 min presentation + 5 min questions) on the project of their choice.

-### Session 6 (October 17th): Supervised learning
+### Session 6 (October 17th): Supervised learning.

 Supervised learning models.
 Overfitting.
-Regularization.
+Model selection.

-### Session 7 (October 24th): Working with text
+### Session 7 (October 24th): Unsupervised learning.

-Preprocessing, modeling and prediction from text data.
+Clustering, dimensionality reduction, feature extraction.

-### Session 8 (October 31st): Introduction to deep learning
+### Session 8 (October 31st): Introduction to deep learning.

 Deep convolutional networks.
 Pretrained networks.
+Library used: Keras.

-### Session 9 (November 7th): Coding sprint
+### Session 9 (November 7th): Practical machine learning

-We will contribute to scikit-learn by fixing issues and improving the code.
+Working with text and time series.

 ### Session 10 (November 14th): Invited talk: Federico Vaggi (Amazon Seattle)

-### Session 11 (November 21st): Machine learning at scale
+### Session 11 (November 21st): Coding sprint

-Deployment of a machine learning system in production using Amazon Web Services.
+We will contribute to scikit-learn by fixing issues and improving the code.

 ### Session 12 (November 28th): Final milestone